 Society expects a lot

 “Society expects a lot from men.
-They’re expected to be seen as confident, in control, the decision-makers and the decisive voice of reason and rational.
+They’re expected to be seen as confident, in control, the decision-makers, and the decisive voice of reason and rationality.
 They are often portrayed as a rock with a steady hand and mind in times of trouble or uncertainty.
 They are stereotyped as the provider and protector, being dependable, confident, and fearless.

 Dr. Westmore says that if left untreated, these anxieties will show up in many other forms.

 “Men who don’t speak out, find inappropriate coping strategies that might very well dull the anxiety temporarily, but could develop into a dependency that eventually spins out of control, aggravating the anxiety disorder.”

 “Abuse, gambling, drugs (including alcohol), and reckless behavior are some of the confidence gaining and coping mechanisms embraced by men.
 However, since they enable men to avoid their anxieties instead of facing them, the very coping mechanisms could aggravate the disorder.”

 “Anxiety can trigger anger in men with violence, outbursts, bullying, abusiveness, and explosive quick temper bursts as a result.
 Irritability, being edgy, touchy, cranky, or impatient, becomes the norm reaction to everyday small and large frustrations.
 In addition, anxiety drives avoidance which in turn constricts lives.
 The result is a sense of an empty life that turns to depression with feelings of hopelessness and helplessness.”